kicaj29/aws/AccountMgmtBillingAndSupport/readme.md

 ## AWS budgets

 * Create budget and send alarms when costs exceeds the budget
+* Sends an alarm when the actual cost exceeds the budgeted amount or **even when the cost forecast exceeds the budgeted amount**.
 * 3 types of budgets: Usage, Cost, Reservation (alerts when your utilization drops **below** the threshold you define)
 * For Reserved Instances (RI)
   * Track utilization